arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 ## Setting up the OTBR

-### The RCP: Arduino Nano Matter
+### The RCP: Nano Matter

-This section outlines the steps to build the RCP firmware for the Arduino Nano Matter.
+This section outlines the steps to build the RCP firmware for the Nano Matter.

 ![Nano Matter Configuration](assets/matter-banner.png)